vladvoicux64/mercaptanpy/README.md

 On your server machine, run the server script with elevated privileges.
 A message informing that the server awaits connections will pop up.
 On your client machine, run the client script with elevated privileges.
 A message informing you that the SOCKS5 server is ready will pop up.
 Point your browser/system to use a SOCKS5 proxy, at `localhost:<SOCKS_PORT>` (default: 1080).
 You should start seeing debug messages of sessions being started.

+Speed is ~50kbps, okay for what DNS can do.
+A C++ rewrite is due.